Procedure – Electronic Resources and Internet Safety

 - User applications and bandwidth utilization;

-- User document files, folders and electronic communications;
+- User document files, folders, and electronic communications;

 - E-mail;